Crisstuff/ceepGithubStreak/README.md

 </br>

-- See the longest held streak
+### Conditions to the script:
+- See the `Highest held streak`: If the streak is higher than the `Highest held streak` the `Total count now` amount becomes the new  `Highest held streak` amount.
-- Add the last time in the `Last updated` to see the last date it was updated
+- Add the last time the streak was updated in the `Last updated` to see the last date it was updated.
-- Total count now is the amount of times the massage has been written to now
+- Show the `Total count now` of the streak by counting the massages under the `List of prints`.
+- If the `Last updated` date isnt from the day erlyer the `List of prints` gets viped and the `Total count now` gets set back to 0.

 # Version for Linux & Mac OS